segfaultscribe/systems-repository/TCP-chat-server/README.md

 # 🖧 TCP Chat Server in C

 A simple multithreaded TCP chat server written in C using POSIX sockets and `pthread`.
-Each client that connects is handled in its own thread, allowing concurrent communication between multiple clients and the server.
+Each client that connects is handled in its own thread, allowing parallel communication between multiple clients and the server.

 - Multithreaded client handling using `pthread`
 - Simple echo logic (server sends back whatever the client sends)
-- Graceful handling of client disconnection
+- proper handling of client disconnection
-- Written in pure C with minimal dependencies
+- minimal dependencies
 - Localhost testing and LAN-compatible

 This one is a stepping stone to building a full scale http web server in C.
 ## 🛠️ Build Instructions